-Interact2 is an integrated Online Learning Environment at CSU that hosts teaching material developed by CSU.
-Embedded links provide access to further readings and resources in CSU databases, eReserve or on the web.
+Interact2 is an integrated Online Learning Environment at Charles Sturt University that hosts teaching material developed by the University.
+Embedded links provide access to further readings and resources in University databases, eReserve or on the web.

 Using images – scanned from a textbook or copied from a legitimate website can be accessed from Interact2 by uploading the file to the DOMS Copyright PowerPoint Collection and using a link.
 The section 113P Copyright notice must be displayed at the beginning of the slideshow and reference the source of the image.
 Further information.

 Using text – quotes from different sources can be included in PowerPoint presentations, sources must be referenced.